Understanding Price Elasticity: The Key to Smart Pricing Strategies

 • Elastic Demand: Luxury electronics, dining out, leisure travel.
 These are non-essential goods where consumers can easily reduce consumption or switch to alternatives if prices rise.

-• Inelastic Demand: Gasoline, essential medications, basic food items.
-These are essential goods that consumers need regardless of price changes.
+• Inelastic Demand: Gasoline, essential medications, and basic food items are essential goods that consumers need regardless of price changes.

 What factors influence the price elasticity of demand for a product?

-Factors influencing price elasticity include the availability of substitutes, whether the product is a necessity or a luxury, the proportion of income spent on the product, and the time period over which consumers can adjust to price changes.
+Factors influencing price elasticity include the availability of substitutes, whether the product is a necessity or a luxury, the proportion of income spent on the product, and the period consumers can adjust to price changes.

 How does the availability of substitutes affect price elasticity?